irao12/systems_final/README.md

 Note: While the user is listing, seeing, adding, updating,or removing, they can enter "cancel" at any step to return to the prompt menu

-- The user can log out of the password manager account and returning to the main menu by pressing ctrl+c or sending a SIGINT signal.
+- The user can log out of the password manager account and return to the main menu by pressing ctrl+c or sending a SIGINT signal.
 Pressing ctrl+c while in the main menu will allow the user to exit the password manager